motheen-b/prem-elec-website/README.md

 - **Individual Items**: Single electronics for personal use or small-scale reselling
 - **Local Pickup & Delivery**: Convenient service from our North York warehouse
 - **Wholesale Pricing**: Competitive rates for resellers and businesses
+- **Personal Service**: All purchases require direct contact and are completed in-person via cash, e-transfer, or wire transfer
+- **Fraud Protection**: We avoid online credit card payments to protect against chargeback scams and ensure legitimate transactions

 ## 📍 Location & Contact